top of page

 Image by Brantley Neal

-Dedicated to All Cancer Patients
+Dedicated to All Cancer Patients and Their Loving Supporters

-July of 2018 I was diagnosed with aggressive, metastatic, Stage IV Prostate Cancer.
+July of 2018 I was diagnosed with aggressive Prostate Cancer.
+Metastatic.
+Stage IV.

 I was told I had two years to live.